JetBrains/teamcity-documentation/topics/continuous-integration-with-teamcity.md

 <td>

 The __server__ itself __does not run either builds or tests:__ the server's job is to monitor all the connected build agents, distribute [queued builds](build-queue.md) to the agents based on compatibility requirements, and report the results.
-All information on the build results (build history and all the build-associated data except for artifacts and build logs), VCS changes, agents, build queue, user accounts and user permissions, etc. are stored in a database.
+All information on the build results (build history and all the build-associated data except for artifacts and build logs), VCS changes, agents, build queue, user accounts and user permissions, and so on, are stored in a database.

 <note>